Data generation accelerators

 Follow the steps in the Synthetic Data Generation guide to create a data generation activity, to which you have:

 Used ‘Create New Rule Set’ (5) to create an appropriate rule set (or used ‘Attach Rule Set Version’).
-Note that at this stage you do not need to make any changes to this rule set, as the accelerator will configure it.
+Note that at this stage you do not need to make any changes to this rule set, as the accelerator will do the initial configuration.

 When you have created your data generation activity, Click the Action ‘Rule Set Accelerators’ (7) in order to apply one.